"Horror, has many faces... death, wears many different masks... but pure evil, wears only one... and this is your final chance, to see it."

 While its difficult to tell by his mask, Jason's body language during the FBI sting at the beginning implies this is his reaction, particularly to the airstrike that finishes it up.

-Papa Wolf: Steven to a T. The very second he finds out he is a father, and that not only is Jessica in danger of Jason their daughter is, he gets crazy and even holds his own against the newly resurrected Jason.
+Papa Wolf: Steven.
+The very second he finds out he is a father, and that not only is Jessica in danger of Jason their daughter is, he gets crazy and holds his own against the newly resurrected Jason.
 The following dialogue says it best.

 Orifice Invasion: This is how Jason changes bodies.
 And not just oral wise, in the case of Diana's corpse if you get my drift, and she's his half-sister.EW.